Lactase Deficiency (Age-Dependent)

 Complications

-- Dehydration from severe diarrhea in rare cases.
+Dehydration from severe diarrhea in vulnerable populations

-- Nutritional deficiencies such as calcium and vitamin D deficiency due to dairy avoidance.
+Nutritional deficiencies such as calcium and vitamin D deficiency due to dairy avoidance

 | Short-term Sequelae | Long-term Sequelae |